The breeding philosophy at Barwidgee is very simple.

 EBV’s, they are a great tool that we cannot live without, however they do not take into account some really important underlying contributors to cost of production.
 For example longevity of females is a key to profitable commercial production.
 The longer a breeding female can be retained in the herd the longer her amortized costs can be spread over.

 Most importantly they are selected from a cow herd that does not compromise selection for profitable traits.Our bulls are rigorously selected from over 250 male calves born each year.
-They are independently assessed by respected cattleman Mr. Dick Whale.
+They are independently assessed.

-Another independent veterinary inspection is also done before sale and all bulls are guaranteed for fertility and structure.
+Semen testing is also done before each sale and all bulls are guaranteed for fertility and structure.

 Barwidgee is run as a “best practice” property.
 We work hard to achieve industry benchmarks for all aspects of production and sustainability.

-For over 50 years Barwidgee has been collecting extensive data on the performance of the herd.
+For over 60 years Barwidgee has been collecting extensive data on the performance of the herd.
 Calves are weighed at birth, and then at regular intervals to correspond with the 200, 400 and 600 day weights.
-All animals are scanned for carcass traits
+All animals are scanned for carcass traits.
+Docility and structual scoring are also carried out as well as extensive use of genomics testing.

 Barwidgee has been at the forefront of performance recording since it’s inception in Australia.
 During that time we have seen many fads come and go.
 Ebv’s are a tool that assist us in our selection process.
 For many they have become an exclusive marketing tool.